-Developer shall comply with the requirements of the Underground Utilities Ordinance No. 331 and other related Ordinances and regulations of the City of Cupertino, and shall coordinate with affected utility providers for installation of underground utility devices.
-Developer shall submit detailed plans showing utility underground provisions.
-Said plans shall be subject to prior approval of the affected Utility provider and the City Engineer.
+The applicant shall comply with the requirements of the Underground Utilities Ordinance No. 331 and other related ordinances and regulations of the City of Cupertino, and shall coordinate with affected utility providers for installation of underground utility devices.
+The applicant shall submit detailed plans showing utility underground provisions.
+Said plans shall be subject to prior approval of the affected utility provider and the City Engineer.